themathgeek13/asst0/README.md

   thread 0, and the bottom half of the image in thread 1.
 This type
     of problem decomposition is referred to as _spatial decomposition_ since different spatial regions of the image are computed by different processors.
-2. Extend your code to utilize 2, 4, 8, and 16 threads, partitioning the image
+2. Extend your code to utilize 2, 4, 6, and 8 threads, partitioning the image
   generation work accordingly.
-Note that the processor only has 8 cores but each core supports two hyper-threads.
+Note that the processor only has four cores but each core supports two hyper-threads, so it can execute eight threads interleaved on its execution contents.
   In your write-up, produce a graph of
   __speedup compared to the reference sequential implementation__ as a function of the number of cores used FOR VIEW 1.
 Is speedup linear in the number of cores used?
 In your writeup hypothesize why this is (or is not) the case? (you may also wish to produce a graph for VIEW 2 to help you come up with an answer.)